Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

     Cr = 0.5R' - 0.4187G' - 0.0813B'

-Y' is clamped to the range [0…1] and Cb and Cr are clamped to the range [-0.5…0.5].
-This conversion to Y'CbCr is identical to the one defined in the :ref:`itu601` standard and this colorspace is sometimes called BT.601 as well, even though BT.601 does not mention any color primaries.
+Y' is clamped to the woke range [0…1] and Cb and Cr are clamped to the woke range [-0.5…0.5].
+This conversion to Y'CbCr is identical to the woke one defined in the :ref:`itu601` standard and this colorspace is sometimes called BT.601 as well, even though BT.601 does not mention any color primaries.